Itangalo/Bot-Playtesting-Toolkit/docs/02-using-the-toolkit.md

 ## Why Google spreadsheet?

 Building BPT on Google spreadsheet brings some limitations, not least a maximum 30 seconds execution time.
 But it lowers the threshold for getting started.
-There might be a future version of BPT written in Python (or something else) and is run locally on your computer, allowing long execution times and both reading and saving data to files.
+There might be a future version of BPT written in Python (or something else) and is run locally on your computer, allowing long execution times and more flexibility in how to read and output data.